 To get the benefit of grilling the meat of shellfish, it needs to be exposed to the direct heat and flame.
 For instance, when grilling shrimp you need to remove the shell or you might as well boil them.
 Out of the shell allows the meat to soak in that grill flavor.
 Similarly, clams and oysters will simply steam in their shells and won't gain the smoke flavor.
 Of course, some things are just easier in the shell so don't worry about removing or cracking every shell.

-As a general rule, shellfish like all fish should be grilled over a medium-high to high heat.
+As a general rule, shellfish, like all fish, should be grilled over a medium-high to high heat.
 You will want to cook it fast to keep in the juices and avoid drying out the meat.
-Small items, like medium shrimp or scallops, should be placed on skewers (I prefer bamboo because it holds better) or cooking in a grill wok or similar grill safe cookware.
+Small items, like medium shrimp or scallops, should be placed on skewers (we prefer bamboo because it holds better) or cooking in a grill wok or similar grill-safe cookware.

-You will want to grill clams, mussels or oysters on a grill safe pan or even a piece of aluminum foil (punch a couple of holes in it).
-The direct flame can burn the shells and that tend to be unappealing.
+You will want to grill clams, mussels, or oysters on a grill-safe pan or even a piece of aluminum foil (punch a couple of holes in it).
+The direct flame can burn the shells and that tends to be unappealing.
 Squid, or in this case calamari while still being a mollusk is a different fish altogether.
-It is grilled much more like you would shrimp.
+It is grilled much more as you would shrimp.

 Clams need only be washed off in cold water and put right on the grill.
 Close the lid for a couple of minutes and then wait for the shells to open.
 When they do, remove and serve.